ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

     sim.add_noise_sources(...)

-The parameters in brackets can be used to configure the location of the source, the waveform of source activity, the SNR and, for patch sources only, the extent of the source.
+The parameters in brackets can be used to configure the location of the source, the waveform of source activity and its standard deviation, the sensor-space SNR and, for patch sources only, the extent of the source.
 Below we discuss the parameters relevant for all sources in more detail.
 For more information about patch sources, please visit :doc:`this page </user_guide/advanced/patches>`.

 Source location
 ---------------